0

 To help the plants establish themselves, give them plenty of water throughout their first growing season.
 An inch of water per week from irrigation or rainfall will do.
 Once established, they are very drought tolerant.

-You want to apply fertiliser pretty sparingly.
-Even in poor, infertile soil, black-eyed Susans grow.
+You want to apply fertilizer pretty sparingly.
+Even in poor, infertile soil, Black-eyed Susan grow.
 All they should require is a side dressing of compost.

 Propagation

-Being a perennial with a short lifespan, Rudbeckia Hirta may not live long enough to develop big, thick clumps.
+Being a perennial with a short lifespan, Black-eyed Susan may not live long enough to develop big, thick clumps.
 If it does, however, you can divide it for multiplication in the autumn after the plant has completed flowering or in the early spring right as fresh growth appears.

 Using a shovel, remove the entire plant from the ground.
 Using a spade or pruners, cut it in half or into several portions.
 After a few weeks, plant Black Eyed Susan portions in a unique spot and give it plenty of water until you notice fresh growth.
 After a few weeks, you can plant portions of Black-Eyed Susan in a unique spot and give it plenty of water until you notice fresh growth, which will replenish your flower beds with new plants the following year.